Paul Geremia

 American blues musician and acoustic guitarist

 In 2013, Paul Geremia's enduring legacy and profound impact on American music were formally acknowledged with his induction into the Rhode Island Music Hall of Fame.
 His career, however, was brought to an unfortunate halt in June 2014 when he suffered a severe stroke, which ended his ability to perform.
-Despite this, his recordings and scholarly approach to the blues continue to serve as a vital link in the preservation and evolution of American acoustic blues.
+Following his stroke, he resided at Steere House Nursing & Rehabilitation Center in Providence, with financial support from fellow musicians and friends.

 Paul Geremia leaves behind a rich discography and a profound influence on the acoustic blues landscape.
 His unwavering dedication to the authentic sounds of the blues, his masterful musicianship, and his soulful interpretations ensured that the traditions he cherished would continue to resonate with audiences for generations to come.
-He will be remembered as a true original and a national treasure in the world of American roots music.
+He will be remembered as a true original and a national treasure in the world of American roots music, his scholarly approach to the blues continuing to serve as a vital link in the preservation and evolution of American acoustic blues.

 Those who wish to honor Paul's memory are invited to .